🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 What Is a Short-Term Investment?

-Short-term investments are assets that investors hold for less than five years.
+Short-term investments are assets that investors hold for less than one year.
 Investors typically use these investments to help fund short-term financial goals, such as saving three to six months’ worth of expenses in an emergency fund, saving to buy a new car, or saving for the down payment on a home.

 Investors can hold almost any investment in the short term, including stocks, bonds, and ETFs.
 Many investors trade these assets in short periods, like days, weeks, and months, to profit from short-term price movements.

-However, these assets can be risky and volatile, resulting in losses in a short period.
-Therefore, investors consider less risky investments, such as certificates of deposit (CDs), high-yield savings accounts, or short-term bonds, if they want to invest in assets that will provide stable returns in a short period.
+However, short-term strategies can be risky and volatile, potentially resulting in losses in a short period.
+Therefore, some individuals may consider less risky savings vehicles, such as certificates of deposit (CDs), high-yield savings accounts, or investing in short-term bonds.

-While these investments may not offer the potentially higher returns of investing in the stock market for the long term, they make it more likely an investor’s money will be there when they need it in the short term.
+While these may not offer the potentially higher returns of investing in the stock market for the long term, they may provide more stable returns over a short period.

 As mentioned above, long-term and short-term investments have several differences.
 For example, investors typically buy long-term investments to hold for many years, only selling the assets when they need the funds.
-In contrast, investors usually make short-term investments to get a return within a period as short as a day and as long as three years.
+In contrast, investors usually make short-term investments to get a return within a period as short as a day and as long as a year.

 Additionally, the IRS taxes the gains on long-term and short-term investments at different capital gains tax rates.